Name: Rebecca L.

 LIVESTRONG.COM: What was your life like before joining LIVESTRONG.COM?

 I cannot express how wonderful it feels to have accomplished this weight loss.
 My overall health has improved tremendously.
 I feel better, sleep better and have gone from being unable to climb a flight of stairs to running 5Ks with my daughters.
-If someone had told me a couple of years ago that I would be where I am today I would’ve said they were crazy!
+If someone had told me a couple of years ago that I would be where I am today I would've said no way!

 LIVESTRONG.COM: What was your inspiration to make a change?